fededri/kmm_fts/README.md

 # kmm_fts
-proof of concept for implementing FTS (Full text search) in a mobile application using SQLDelight
+Implementation of FTS (Full text search) in a mobile application using SQLDelight and Kotlin Multiplatform